-A Pet Passport is a document which enables pets (or re-enter) the UK from EU countries (and some other listed countries) without quarantine, providing they meet the requirements of The Pet Travel Scheme (PETS).
+A pet passport is a document which enables pets to enter (or re-enter) the UK from EU countries (and some other listed countries) without quarantine, providing they meet the requirements of the Pet Travel Scheme (PETS).
 With a passport, an owner can travel with their pet to other EU countries and return to the UK, for example on a holiday.
 A passport may also be accepted for travel to some non-EU countries, however many require different or additional documentation.

 A Pet Passport is an official document which includes records of your pet’s treatments.
 Pet passports can only be issued to domestic dogs, cats and ferrets.

 How do I get a pet passport?